 There is something beautiful about natural elements.
 I am excited to share how to enhance pinecones with bleach creating a stunning wreath for your front porch.

-I gathered all the pinecones and for the last few weeks, I have been bleaching them.
-I got inspired when I picked up the latest catalog of Serena & Lily and on the last page was this gorgeous blond pine cone wreath with a big blue bow.
+I got inspired when I picked up the latest catalog of Serena & Lily.
+On the last page was this gorgeous blond pine cone wreath with a big blue bow.
 I had to make that for my new home.
-Discover how to make a dazzling bleached pine cone wreath.

-- Add all the pinecones into the solution.
+- Measure 3 cups of bleach with 1 gallon of water.
+Add all the pinecones into the solution.